Cosima De Vito: 2009–present: later events

 By April 2009 Cosima De Vito was a sponsor for Girls with a Purpose, a program by charity organisation, Lifehouse Project, to address issues of concern for 13- to 18-year-old girls: "body image, family conflict and coping with stress".
 In May De Vito lost her long running legal battle with former managers, Nellis and Gardner, and was ordered to pay Nellis $30,000, plus $7,000 legal fees.
 Supreme Court of New South Wales Justice Nigel Rein, ruled in the case, CN Presents Pty Ltd v De Vito [2009] NSWSC 388, that De Vito should pay Nellis and stated, "[i]t does seem his work was minimal but it was his idea and he prepared a budget or proposal".
 The claim of $500,000 for breach of management contract or lost royalties was denied.
 In June De Vito told New Idea's Jenny Brown, "It's been a huge challenge, emotionally and financially...
 I was very green.
 I had no idea how to put an album together, so I relied on my managers.
 I should have trusted my own instincts".
 During late 2009 to early 2010 she undertook a solo Tribute to the Divas show featuring work by Barbra Streisand, Aretha Franklin, Shirley Bassey, Whitney Houston and Celine Dion.
 De Vito has performed songs in Italian at festivals.

 On 10 October 2012 Cosima released a new single "Right Here Right Now".
 It was produced by male and female DJ duo Tho$e Deejayz.

 Additionally, on 1 December 2012 Cosima released a version of O Holy Night.

 On 5 November 2013, and to celebrate 10 years since her Australian Idol appearance, DeVito released a cover of Donna Summers "Hot Stuff", a song she performed on the show.

+In 2023, De Vito returned to the music industry, and collaborated with Greg Gould to release a cover of "I Want to Spend My Lifetime Loving You".

+In October 2025, De Vito was announced as a contestant for the forthcoming third season of The Traitors Australia, set to appear alongside for Australian Idol judge Ian 'Dicko' Dickson.
+The season will air on Network 10 in 2026.